anurag3221/ubuntu-installation/README.md

 -   Connecting your profile to various online accounts.

--   Attach an [[Ubuntu Pro]{.underline}](https://ubuntu.com/pro) free
-    > personal or paid subscription to apply additional security patches
-    > to your device (this option is only available when using a
-    > long-term support \[LTS\] version of Ubuntu).
+-   Attach an [[Ubuntu Pro]{.underline}](https://ubuntu.com/pro) free personal or paid subscription to apply additional security patches to your device (this option is only available when using a long-term support \[LTS\] version of Ubuntu).

--   Opting into sending device information to Canonical to help improve
-    > Ubuntu (by default, Canonical doesn't collect device information).
+-   Opting into sending device information to Canonical to help improve ubuntu (by default, Canonical doesn't collect device information).

 -   Activating location services.